juliabiswas/compiler/README.md

 # compiler
-a compiler written in Java for PASCAL
+a compiler written in Java for Pascal

 ## how to run
-run the main method in ParserTester with the .txt file you'd like to convert to MIPS. the output will appear in a file named "output.asm."
+run the main method in ParserTester with the file of Pascal code you'd like to convert to MIPS. the output will appear in a file named "output.asm."